Understanding legal terminology can be difficult. Here are some terms that you might come across throughout your separation and divorce.

 Interim orders: There may be a considerable period of time between the initial filing of a divorce application and the date on which a Court is able to grant a divorce and related support, custody or access Orders.
 On request, a Court can make a temporary Order for the interim period to stabilize custody or access arrangements or to provide financial support for a spouse or child.

-Joint custody: A mother and father can continue to share responsibility for making major decisions that affect their children, regardless of which parent the children actually live with on a day-to-day basis.
+Joint custody: Parents continue to share responsibility for making major decisions that affect their children, regardless of where they live on a day-to-day basis.
 Such arrangements require a commitment on the part of both former spouses to co-operate for the benefit of the children.
-Joint custody does not eliminate the obligation of both parents to provide financial support for the children.
+Joint custody also does not eliminate the obligation of both parents to provide financial support for the children.

 Judgment: The final decision by the Court on any issues put to it during the trial.
 The formal piece of paper that describes who has been successful or not and on which issues.